Scaling and Luescher Term in a non-Abelian (2+1)d SU$(2)$ Quantum Link Model: Conclusion Outlook

 \section{Conclusion \& Outlook}

-In this paper we have investigated a $(2+1)$-dimensional non-Ablian SU$(2)$ quantum link model using the $5$-dimensional representation of the embedding group SO$(5)$.
+In this paper we have investigated a $(2+1)$-dimensional non-Abelian SU$(2)$ quantum link model using the $5$-dimensional representation of the embedding group SO$(5)$.
 We have simulated this theory with exact non-Abelian SU$(2)$ local gauge symmetry for the first time using matrix product state algorithms on a hexagonal lattice, which can be mapped particularly efficiently to the MPS.

 We have computed the static potential as a function of the distance by studying configurations with and without two separated static charges.
-The first remarkable result is that the string tension $\sigma$ can be extracted for all values of the coupling to be positive, indicating a confined theory for all values of the bare coupling.
+The first remarkable result is that the string tension $\sigma$ can be extracted for all values of the coupling and transversal lattice extents to be positive, indicating a confined theory for all values of the bare coupling.
 Using again the string tension, we have then shown that there exists a unique potential in units of $\sqrt{\sigma}$ for all values of the bare coupling.
 However, the lattice spacing does not approach zero with $g^2\to0$, but increases again for $g^2<4.687(2)$.
-Thus, as expected, a continuum limit does not exist for this QLM in the traditional sense.
+Thus, as expected, a continuum limit does not appear to exist for this QLM in the traditional sense.

 Moreover, we have investigated the so-called Lüscher term, a $\gamma/r$ contribution to the potential at large distances, with $\gamma=-\pi/24$ known from effective string theory in $2+1$ dimensions.
-Our results for the Lüscher term are inconclusive, with measured values for $\gamma$ all negative, but modulus from close to zero at $g^2=100$ to larger than $20$ for $g^2=0.5$.
-We have discussed finite size effects or lattice artefacts as possible reason for this finding, even though they are unlikely to fully explain our findings.
+However, as first discussed for diagonal strings in Wilson's lattice gauge theories, due to the hexagonal lattice geometry and the way the strings are placed on the lattice, there is no roughening transition for the investigated strings and the Lüscher term is $g^2$ dependent, in qualitative agreement with the strong coupling expansion we have performed for this QLM.

-Even if with the simulation volumes currently feasible in TN simulations the Hamiltonian formalism are not yet competitive with Monte Carlo, we expect that in the not too distant future it will be possible to determine even subleading contributions to the potential in the Hamiltonian formalism.
+Even if with the simulation volumes currently feasible in TN simulations the Hamiltonian formalism is not yet competitive with Monte Carlo, we expect that in the not too distant future it will be possible to determine even subleading contributions to the potential in the Hamiltonian formalism.
 This is mainly due to the absence of statistical uncertainties, which on the other hand make it even more important to control all the systematics.